flosla/afkpal/README.md

-# 🟢 AFKPal – Your Friendly Anti-AFK Companion for Windows
+# 🟢 AFKPal – Keep Your PC Awake & Your Status Always Green (Teams, Slack, Zoom, etc.)

-> Keep your PC awake, your Teams status green, and your flow uninterrupted.
+> Never show up as “Away” again.
+Prevent screen dimming and idle time — no installs, no hassle.
-> **Lightweight • No Setup • No Admin Rights • Just Click and Go**
+> **Lightweight • No Admin Rights • Click to Start • 100% Offline**

 ---

 ## ✨ What is AFKPal?

-**AFKPal** is a tiny Windows app that keeps your computer from going idle by gently simulating activity in the background.
-It helps you:
+**AFKPal** is a tiny Windows app that **keeps your computer awake and your online status always active** — even if you walk away for a few minutes (or hours).

-- 🧍‍♂️ Stay “Available” on Teams and Zoom
+It works with:
+- 🟢 **Microsoft Teams**
+- 💬 **Slack**
+- 🎥 **Zoom**
-- 💻 Prevent the screen from dimming or locking
+- 💻 Any app or system that tracks inactivity
-- 🧘‍♀️ Step away without your computer falling asleep

-Built for remote workers, deep thinkers, and anyone who’s tired of being marked as AFK (away from keyboard) when they’re not.
+No more status flipping to “Away” when you're in deep work, reading, or just stretching your legs.

 ---

 ## 🚀 Features

+✅ Keeps your PC awake & active
+✅ Works with Teams, Slack, Zoom, etc.
-✅ No installation — just download and run
+✅ No install needed — just unzip and run
 ✅ No admin rights required
+✅ Simple window with Start/Stop buttons
 ✅ 100% offline — no tracking or network access
-✅ Clean and simple user interface
-✅ Very lightweight — minimal CPU and memory use
+✅ Extremely lightweight — minimal CPU & memory use
-✅ Open source — inspect or improve if you like

 ---